Reparameterization Invariant Model of a Supersymmetric System: BRST and Supervariable Approaches: Introduction

 \section{Introduction}

 The Becchi-Rouet-Stora-Tyutin (BRST) quantization scheme is one of the most elegant approaches to quantize the locally gauge {\it and} diffeomorphism invariant theories where the local {\it classical} transformation parameters are traded with the (anti-)ghost fields at the {\it quantum} level [1-4].
 For the quantization of the {\it classical} supersymmetric gauge theories (with the bosonic and fermionic transformation parameters), the BRST quantization scheme requires the fermionic as well as the bosonic (anti-)ghost fields/variables (see, e.g. [5, 6]).
-Some of the key characteristic features of the BRST quantization scheme are (i) for a given {\it local} gauge and/or diffeomorphism symmetry, there exist {\it two} nilpotent symmetries which are christened as the BRST and anti-BRST symmetries, (ii) the (anti-)BRST symmetries $(s_{(a)b})$ are fermionic (i.e. nilpotent) and absolutely anticommuting (i.e. $s_b\,s_{ab} + s_{ab}\, s_b = 0$) in nature, (iii) the quantum gauge (i.e. BRST) invariance and unitarity are respected {\it together} in the perturbative calculations at any arbitrary order, and (iv) there is appearence of the Curci-Ferrari (CF)-type restriction(s) which are responsible for the absolute anticommutativity of the (anti-)BRST transformations {\it and} they lead to the existence of the coupled (but equivalent) Lagrangian (densities) for the BRST {\it quantized} theory which respect {\it both} (i.e. BRST and anti-BRST) nilpotent {\it quantum} symmetries.
+Some of the key characteristic features of the BRST quantization scheme are (i) for a given {\it local} gauge and/or diffeomorphism symmetry, there exist {\it two} nilpotent symmetries which are christened as the BRST and anti-BRST symmetries, (ii) the (anti-)BRST symmetries $(s_{(a)b})$ are fermionic (i.e. nilpotent) and absolutely anticommuting (i.e. $s_b\,s_{ab} + s_{ab}\, s_b = 0$) in nature, (iii) the quantum gauge (i.e. BRST) invariance and unitarity are respected {\it together} in the perturbative computations at any arbitrary order, (iv) there is appearance of the Curci-Ferrari (CF)-type restriction(s) which are responsible for the absolute anticommutativity of the (anti-)BRST transformations {\it and} they lead to the existence of the coupled (but equivalent) Lagrangian (densities) for the BRST {\it quantized} theory which respect {\it both} (i.e. BRST and anti-BRST) nilpotent {\it quantum} symmetries, and (v) the (anti-)BRST symmetries transform a bosonic field/variable to a fermionic field/variable and vice-versa.
+Hence, these symmetries are supersymmetric-type (i.e. SUSY-type).